Physician Agency and Financial Incentives

 Solving the model

-• With this framework, how much care will be provided? (i.e., what is the optimal value of \(x\))
+• Question: how much care will be provided?

 In-class Problem: Physician agency